2

 Step 2: Event production

-As pointed out by Greenpeace, for the benefit of humans and the natural world, it is crucial to reduce meat and dairy consumption by half by 2050.
-Excessive consumption of meat and animal-derived products has serious consequences for the environment.
-Greenhouse gases emitted by intensive cattle farming equal the emissions of global transport.
-The need for systemic solutions to this issue is more and more often raised also at the regulatory level.
+As pointed out by Greenpeace, for the benefit of humans and the planet, it is crucial to reduce meat and dairy consumption by half by 2050.
+Meat and animal-derived products have considerable impact on the environment – greenhouse gases emitted by cattle farming are comparable to the emissions of global transport.
+In response to these challenges, the European Union, in its ‘Farm to Fork’ strategy, promotes a plant-based diet as part of the Green Deal and the pursuit of climate neutrality.

 > Read: Deadly for the planet.
 How factory farming affects the Earth, source: Viva!